SharpIceX/SharpIceX/README.md

 ### Competent / Familiar

 - Blender
-- Reverse engineering (I use it to adapt to some black-box applications).
+- Reverse engineering (I use it to adapt to some black-box applications)

 ### Newbie